SanoScience/PR-ENDO/README.md

    This script will handle the full training pipeline.

-Incoming: scripts for tissue deformations, challenging rotations and light rotations.
+Coming soon: scripts for tissue deformations, challenging rotations and light rotations.

 ## Citation
 If you find this work useful, please cite: